deconf/Analytics-Insights/readme.txt

 * Bug Fixes:
 	* small CSS fixes
 	* Google Analytics 4 tracking code missing when Universal Analytics is missing or is disabled
+	* fixes a Google charts conflict with Site Kit by Google

 = 5.6.4 (2022.04.26) =
 * Enhancements: